How do I tell my child they’re dying?

 How you answer questions about dying will of course depend on your own beliefs.
 Some parents may be very honest with their child and let them know as much as they can.
 Other parents might not feel ready to do this or there may be uncertainty about how things will progress or if further treatment will be offered.
 Parents may instead choose to say something like “your treatment isn’t working anymore and so we’re going to give you medicine to help you keep doing the things you want to do.”

 Many children will already have ideas and hopes about what will happen after death.
 From turning into a space rocket that leaves the Earth to becoming an angel that watches over loved ones, children can hold the most beautiful beliefs.
 By letting them describe and explore their ideas with you, they are giving you the language that makes them feel safe and comforted.
-There are also some excellent books you can try (please see below) that can be helpful in starting these conversations.

 It is also completely natural to not have all the answers.
 You can reassure them that you will reply as best you can and will find out more where possible.